FirstKlaas/NEO6502-OS/README.md

+> [!WARNING]
+> This code is heavily under development and will change permanently.
+Most of the time, the code will not work.
+I commit quite often, as I work on different
+> computers.
+SO USE IT AT YOUR OWN RISK.

 # NEO6502-OS

 This is my approach to write an "operating system" for the 65c02 processor living in the matrix of an rp2040.
 The code is based on the work of olimex.